PavanButke/springboot/Readme.md

 * This methods comes under JpaRepository Interface [Wanna learn more Jpa Method Implementation](https://docs.spring.io/spring-data/jpa/docs/current/reference/html/)
 * Used NameQuery and Cascaded NamedQueries using @NameQueries annotation
 * Coded @NamedQueries within Product class , changes reflected to ProductRepository --> ProductService --> ProductServiceImpl
+* Coded an JPQL query inside the @Query withing ProductRepository Interface
+* Implemented ProductServiceImpl
+* Coded an Query to Search Product Name using First Letters of Product
+* For example , if product name is Mustang ...Then you need to enter just M and it will display all the product in the list starting with M
 ### Dependencies

 * Spring Web Services